 Acts 15:8-11 "And God, which knoweth the hearts, bare them, witness, giving them the Holy Ghost, even as he did unto us; and put no difference between us and them, purifying their hearts by faith.
 Now, therefore, why tempt ye, God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?
 But we believe that through the grace of the LORD Jesus Christ we shall be saved, even as they."

 Let's honor and respect those who honor or esteem any day to the Lord.
 But let's not judge their hearts over this or put people back under the law.
 It is either grace or law.
 Choose wisely.

-Romans 13:8-10 "Owe no man any thing, but to love one another: for he that loveth another hath fulfilled the law.
-For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself.
-Love worketh no ill to his neighbour: therefore love is the fulfilling of the law."
+Romans 13:8-10 "Owe no man anything, but to love one another: for he that loveth another hath fulfilled the law.
+For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbor as thyself.
+Love worketh no ill to his neighbor: therefore love is the fulfilling of the law."

 Jeremiah 33:16 "In those days shall Judah be saved, and Jerusalem shall dwell safely: and this is the name wherewith she shall be called, The LORD our righteousness."